janko-isidorovic/export-go/README.md

 [export-domain](https://github.com/edgexfoundry/export-domain) have been merged into one single repo.

-Repo contains two microservices, `export-client` and `export-distro`
+Repo contains two microservices, `export-client` and `export-distro`.

 ## Install and Deploy